cdavis405/AutoWP-LEMP/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under the GNU General Public License v2 or later.

-Thank you for contributing to RetaGuide!
+Thank you for contributing to AutoWP!